All Episodes

 We will keep our, as Secretary Salazar said, our boot on the throat of BP to ensure that they're doing all that is necessary while we do all that is humanly possible.

-We're going to keep the boot on the throat of uh AP to make sure they're doing all that's necessary.
+We're going to keep the boot on the throat of AP to make sure they're doing all that's necessary.

-He then went on to encourage fishermen in the Gulf to sue British petroleum because it is they who are causing difficulties with the uh fishing habitat.
+He then went on to encourage fishermen in the Gulf to sue British petroleum because it is they who are causing difficulties with the fishing habitat.

 So I just got a note from a friend of mine who is in the corporate bond business.

-We were having an investment meeting here to discuss going short in BP bonds.
+Hey, Rush, we were having an investment meeting here to discuss going short in BP bonds.

-Well, Obama did say let me be clear BP will pay for this spill.
+Well, Obama did say, let me be clear, BP will pay for this spill.

 So we have gone ahead and shorted British petroleum bonds.